n8upham/n8upham.github.io/_posts/2015-08-04-New-article-in-JMamm.markdown

   exclude: 'no'
 ---

-I was lucky enough to be involved in describing this new species of soft-haired mouse, genus <i>Abrothrix</i>, with a team led by [Guillermo D'Elia](https://www.researchgate.net/profile/Guillermo_DElia) (Universidad Austral de Chile).
-Using morphological and genetic characters, including dried-tissue DNA from specimens at the Field Museum, we were together able to demonstrate the species-level distinctiveness of populations on and near Chiloé Island, southern Chile.
+I was fortunate to be involved in describing this new species of soft-haired mouse, genus <i>Abrothrix</i>, with a talented team led by [Guillermo D'Elía](https://www.researchgate.net/profile/Guillermo_DElia) (Universidad Austral de Chile).
+Using morphological and genetic characters, including dried-tissue DNA from specimens housed at the Field Museum, we were together able to demonstrate the species-level distinctiveness of populations on and near Chiloé Island, southern Chile.

 [Popular press for the article in the Valdivian papers](http://www.australvaldivia.cl/impresa/2015/09/03/full/cuerpo-principal/2/texto/).